-4.3 Pairwise Importance Analysis
+3.3 Pairwise Importance Analysis

-Packages can influence the build outcome differently.
-Some packages and package pairs might be compatible across all possible versions and some might have very strict compatibility rules.
-Identifying the packages or pairs of packages that are crucial for the success or the failure of the build process enables users to better understand the most likely sources of failure.
+A particular choice of version for a package or it's dependencies can have a significant impact on whether that package builds.
+However, not all parent and child pairs in the package dependency tree will have similar influence on the final outcome.
+Some package pairs might be compatible across all possible versions and some might have very strict compatibility rules.
+Identifying the pairs that are crucial for the success or the failure of the build process enables users to better understand the most likely sources of failure.
 We use the two probability densities from the surrogate model to derive a metric that tells us the relative significance of each package in build outcomes.
-Recall that the surrogate model maintains two distributions: a distribution of package versions based on high-fidelity configurations p_g , and a distribution of package versions based on bad configurations p_b .
+Recall that the surrogate model maintains two distributions: a distribution of package versions based on highfidelity configurations p_q , and a distribution of package versions based on bad configurations p_b .
 The degree to which these distributions differ from one another is an indication of how sensitive the build outcome is to the version of this package.
 We use Jensen-Shannon (JS) divergence to compute the difference between the two distributions.